before and after smile close up

 While composite matrices aren’t a new concept, in the past they were limited to single-tooth restorations or small areas due to the complexity of freehand techniques.
 This is where newer systems, like the Filtek Matrix, come in.

 The Filtek Matrix is a digitally designed, customized, patient-specific matrix system designed to simplify and streamline every step of direct composite restorative workflow, from diagnosis to design to final placement.
-(For more details on the benefits of the Filtek Matrix, read the article, Simplicity at your fingertips: A template for smile makeovers by Dr. Lois Duerst or check out the Filtek homepage.)
+For more details on the benefits of the Filtek Matrix, visit 3M.com/FiltekMatrix.

 The Filtek Matrix Workflow: